dreamcatcher-tech/network/Inbox/2025-02-03 1427 code gen workbench.md

 They might include a summary of what they tried.
 As multiple humans try too, the bots leave notes summarizing what they tried to do.

 Worst case, the human fixes directly.

+We should have `.artifactrules` or some way of specifying design rules for a set of code files, so that as these rules are deduced from the interactions with the userbase or the coders, we can build them up, increasing the chance that a fix will adhere to them.
+Bots can also challenge them if they seem out of date, or if a request appears to conflict with them.